CADViewer/cadviewer-testapp-react-01/README.md

 As an alternative:

-2: Download a [React App](https://github.com/CADViewer/cadviewer-testapp-react-01) sample from [Github](https://github.com/CADViewer/cadviewer-testapp-react-01) implementing [CADViewer](https://github.com/CADViewer/cadviewer-testapp-react-01).
+2: Download a CADViewer [React](https://github.com/CADViewer/cadviewer-testapp-react-01) implementation sample from the [Github](https://github.com/CADViewer/cadviewer-testapp-react-01) repository [cadviewer-testapp-react-01](https://github.com/CADViewer/cadviewer-testapp-react-01).

 For both methods 1: and 2: , then do the following: